 We have two drop off areas.
 The upper drop off zone near the office is to be used strictly for "kiss and drop".
 All families are reminded that under NO CIRCUMSTANCES should anyone park or leave their car in the upper drop off area, during restricted times (see below).
-Adequate space for stopping, parking and unloading is provided in the drive-thru area of the bottom car park.
+Adequate space for stopping, parking and unloading is provided in the drive-through area of the bottom car park.
 If you have younger students and need to get out of your car, you should be using the lower car park drop off.
-The bus zone must be kept clear between 8.00 am and 9.00 am and then again between 2.30 pm and 3.30 pm.
+The bus zone must be kept clear between 8.00 am and 9.00am and then again between 2.30pm and 3.30pm.
 So, if your child is unable to exit your car (kerbside) without assistance you should be using the lower drop off zone or parking in the lower car park and walking your children to the teacher supervised area.